bloemert-group/oceanic-next-italic/README.md

 ## Introduction
 This is a customized `Oceanic Next` color theme, optimized for the `Operator Mono` font.
+By using more _italics_ for specific code parts it looks very elegant!

 ## Editors
 * Visual Studio Code (https://github.com/SintrumIT/oceanic-next-italic/tree/master/vscode)